Russ360/Russ360/README.md

 <p align="center">
   Welcome to my profile!
-This is my favorite of the many random places I keep code.
+This is one of the places I keep code.
 Feel free to have a look around, and I hope you have an excellent day.
 </p>

 ![russ360](https://user-images.githubusercontent.com/85079092/155898342-6174b7ed-1a3e-4740-8f31-52554ebb259d.png)